 I didn’t read anything other than my Bible the first year that I was a mother.
 I was just so overwhelmed and lonely.
 By the end of that year, I knew it’d be the death of me if I continued that behavior, and so I started to read again.

 When I had lots of really young children, the MEC would have overwhelmed me, too.
-But I had a stack of books — usually around seven because I tend to be overboard with the book stack — and I did what this article advised.
+But I had a stack of books — usually at least seven because I tend to be overboard with the book stack — and I did what this article advised.
 I picked up what I felt I was able to read.
-I read while nursing or rocking a baby — basically whenever I was able.
-I read when I had time alone.
-It helped.
-I was me again.
-And I had thoughts in my brain that were bigger than diapering and feeding and changing and all the minutia of daily life with babies that we can lose ourselves in.
-The higher thoughts were a lever that lifted me up.
+I read while nursing or rocking a baby — basically whenever it was possible.

 Now, my children are older.
 A curriculum has been good for me.
 I’ve read through all of the first six years of AmblesideOnline with my oldest, and it has been an absolute joy.
 It’s been amazing.